 Sisson’s Pumpkin Patch - Girard, PA

-Enjoy their corn maze, hay ride, pedal karts, corn box, slides, hay fort, obstacle course and logic maze.
-Open Friday, Saturday and Sunday, plus Columbus Day, from September 22nd.
+Enjoy their corn maze, hay ride, pedal karts, corn box, slides, straw fort, obstacle course and logic maze.
+Open Friday, Saturday and Sunday, plus Columbus Day, from September 21st.
 Admission is $5 for seniors and $8 for ages two and up.
 Pumpkin slingshots are available at an additional cost.
-The patch has been providing fall fun for families since 2010.
+The Patch has been providing fall fun for families since 2010.
 Their family has owned the property since 1966.
 Their address is 11244 Springfield Road, Girard, PA 16417.
 It is 24 miles west of Erie.